City College station (San Diego)

 City College station is a light rail station on the San Diego Trolley's Orange, Blue, and Silver Lines.
-It is located in the East Village neighborhood of the city and serves northeast downtown San Diego as well as students at San Diego City College and San Diego High School.
+It is located in the East Village neighborhood of the city, running diagonally through the Smart Corner mixed-use development at C Street, Park Boulevard, Broadway, and 11th Avenue.
+The station serves northeast downtown San Diego as well as students at San Diego City College and San Diego High School.

 The station originally was curved, straddling the 90-degree intersection of C Street and Park Boulevard.
 In May 2007, a replacement station opened as part of the Smart Corner mixed-use development now surrounding it.
 The station was then closed from September 10, 2012 until November 16, 2012, for renovations as part of the Trolley Renewal Project, during which a temporary stop was erected one block away on C Street between 10th and 11th Avenues.